-Dr. Howard Judson Rees was born on the 19th of October, 1925 at the Toronto Public General Hospital.
-He attended Weston Public School and Weston Collegiate Institute for elementary and secondary school.
+Dr. Howard Judson Rees was born at the Toronto Public General Hospital on the 19th of October, 1925.
+Dr. Rees was named after his mother’s brother, Howard Judson Keys who died of meningitis at the age of 19 months old.
+Dr. Rees attended Weston Public School and Weston Collegiate Institute prior to attending university.
 As a teenager, Dr. Rees worked at the Weston Golf and Curling Club as both a caddy and a groundskeeper.

 Dr. Rees graduated M.D. from The University of Toronto Faculty of Medicine in June of 1951.
 In 1952 he completed an internship at St. Josephs Hospital in Toronto.
 That same year, he began his medical career as a general practitioner in Palmerston, Ontario, where he joined the practice of Dr. John Riddell.

-Dr. Rees’ vision of supporting his community was realized by the creation of the Howard J. Rees Foundation in 1987.
-The foundation was established to support the arts, health and education in the Blenheim area.
-Since its inception, the foundation has provided academic scholarships, assisted in the expansion of the Gable Rees Rotary Pool in Blenheim, and made it possible for school-aged children to receive swimming lessons.
+Dr. Rees’ vision of supporting his community was realized by the creation of the Howard J. Rees Foundation in 1988.
+The Foundation was established to support the arts, health, public recreation and education in the Blenheim area.
+Since its inception, the Foundation has provided academic scholarships, assisted in the expansion of the Gable Rees Rotary Pool in Blenheim and made it possible for school-aged children to receive swimming lessons as well as supporting countless other charitable projects in the Community of Chatham-Kent.

 In 1994, Dr. Rees was awarded a Lifetime Membership in the Ontario Medical Association.
 The Blenheim & District Chamber of Commerce presented Dr. Rees with the honour of Citizen of the Year for his contributions to the community in 1999.
 In 2002 Dr. Rees received The Queen’s Jubilee Medal.
 The medal was created to mark the 50th anniversary of the accession to the throne of her majesty, Queen Elizabeth II on the 6th of February, 1952.
 Recipients of the medal were chosen based on their contributions to Canada and to their communities or to fellow Canadians.
 Also in 2002, Dr Rees was recognized with the Glen Sawyer Service Award for his many contributions to Chatham-Kent and for his dedication to the medical profession.